"Package management" technique missing "allow untrusted" switch

 - User visibility set to Getting started - demo | first install | level 1 Techniques

 This is clearly high priority - we are replacing old package Techniques with this new one.
 If it is missing a feature, this is something we have overlooked, since the new Package Techniques are designed to replace the old ones.
 Moving this to bug and setting high priority.

 Please work on a fix.

-#9 Updated by Alexis MOUSSET 6 months ago
+#9 Updated by Alexis MOUSSET over 1 year ago

 As I wrote in the previous comment, we can quite easily implement it for apt/dpkg.

 - Synchronize package modules from masterfiles (as the feature we need was not implemented when adding new package methods in Rudder)

 - Add a new method to allow using options